deficollective/defiscan/src/content/protocols/possum-portals-v2.md

 ## Conclusion

-The Possum Portals deployment on Ethereum Mainnet achieves _High_ centralization risk score for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
+The Possum Portals deployment on Arbitrum achieves _High_ centralization risk score for its _Upgradeability_, _Autonomy_ and _Accessibility_ dimensions.
 It ranks _Medium_ score for _Exit Window_.
 It thus ranks Stage 0.

 > Overall score: Stage 0